emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Players have built in subtitles for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Has continue watching + favorites. ✔️
-1. Its alright, it has lot of options for filtering. ⚠️
+1. Its alright, it has options for filters, but more content discoverability options would be nice. ⚠️

 ***
 ## RgShows